Grand Synagogue of Aden: History

-Along the Eastern wall was a women’s section with 200 places.
+Along the eastern wall was a women’s section with 200 places.
 The entrance to the synagogue was through a huge courtyard which also served as a place of worship on Sabbath and the high holy days.
 A mikvah was also built on the southern side of the synagogue.

+The synagogue was partially destroyed in 1947 and completely destroyed in 1994.